isotopp/isotopp.github.io/_posts/2021-09-14-mysql-page-compression-revisited.md

 # File Size over Time

 While running `insert into keks2 select * from keks`, I was monitoring the size of the new table at the file system level.
-This looks funny, because we can see the file size growing over time, but there are downspikes every few seconds.
+This looks funny, because we can see the file's allocation growing over time, but there are downward spikes in allocation every few seconds.

 ```console
 kris@server:~/sandboxes/msb_8_0_25$ while :